-Responses to Tectonic Hazards (AQA GCSE Geography)
+Responses to Tectonic Hazards (AQA GCSE Geography): Revision Note

-Responses to Tectonic Hazards
+Responses to tectonic hazards

 Tectonic hazards have both primary and secondary effects